Oakley Sound Systems' FAQ

 Where on Earth is the United Kingdom?

-Tony Allgood lives in rural Cumbria, England, 20 miles from the Scottish border, and close to the Lake District.
-The Lake District was home to many famous people such as Coleridge, Wordsworth, Beatrix Potter and Ruskin.
+I live in rural Cumbria, England, 20 miles from the Scottish border, and close to the Lake District.
+The Lake District was home to many famous people such as Coleridge, Wordsworth, and Beatrix Potter.

-Can I make my TM3030 or Filtrex internally mains powered?
+Can I make my SRE330 (or other rack project) internally mains powered?

-If you have the skills to do this, you probably wouldn't be asking the question.
+If you have the skills to do this you probably wouldn't be asking the question.
 Only fit an internal mains supply if you know what you doing.
-We cannot endorse this method of powering any Oakley product.
+I cannot endorse this method of powering any Oakley product.

 Where do I get all the other parts for the project?

 Parts codes for most of the common parts used in Oakley projects can be found in our lengthy parts guide which is found here.
-This is a PDF document which also contains Rapid and Farnell order codes that you may find useful.
+This is a PDF document which also contains many Rapid, Farnell and Mouser order codes that you may find useful.

-What's the Mouser / Farnell / Maplin (etc) part code for ....
+What's the Mouser / Farnell / Rapid (etc) part code for ....

-Due to limited time we are not able to answer this question for every part you need to buy.
-Our Builder's Guides and Parts Guide should give you sufficient information for you to purchase all the parts from your own suppliers without too much difficulty.
+Due to limited time I am not able to answer this question for every part you need to buy.
+My Builder's Guides and Parts Guide should give you sufficient information for you to purchase all the parts from your own suppliers without too much difficulty.
 You will also find that the Oakley Sound Forum will be very helpful too if you do get stuck.

-For UK buyers, Rapid and Farnell part codes for most of the common devices used in Oakley projects can be found in the Parts Guide.
+Rapid, Farnell and Mouser part codes for most of the common devices used in Oakley projects can be found in the Parts Guide.

 What is the form factor of those Alpha or ALPS pots you use?

-These are the very common 16mm format that is preferred by many modular and synthesiser manufacturers.
+For the 5U and rack modules the pots I use are the very common 16mm format that is preferred by many modular and synthesiser manufacturers.
 There is 0.2" between pins in one gang and gangs are separated by 0.2".
 There are two gangs in a stereo pot and one gang in a normal mono pot.
 Shaft length varies with supplier but it may be cut down with a hacksaw or Dremel.
-Shaft diameter is typically 6mm and you can buy them in either slotted knurled shafts for push fit knobs, or smooth round shafts for screw fit knobs.
-The picture shown below shows a short knurled shaft.
+Shaft diameter is either 6mm or 6.35mm (1/4") and you can buy them in either slotted knurled shafts for push fit knobs, or smooth round shafts for screw fit knobs.
+All newer eurorack modules use the common 9mm vertically mounted pots.

-Do I get a paper receipt with my order?
+Do I get a paper invoice with my order?

 Back to Top